AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-12.md

 <br>![AmoebeLabs Swiss Army Knife Custom Card Example 12 Dark - Wide cards]
 _Dark example using [HA Material 3 theme d06 (Teal blue)][ham3-d06-url]_

+##:sak-sak-logo: How to
+The Hestia server statistics card is available as [tutorial \#2][Swiss Army Knife Tutorial 02].

+In this tutorial you learn how to recreate that specific card and as a bonus you learn to make a SAK template that is used for the 4 sensors.

 ##:sak-sak-logo: Visualization